 As printed circuit boards (PCBs) evolve, they are gradually changing over from rigid boards to flexible types.
-With increasing demand from medical, military, aerospace, and industrial markets, manufacturers are gearing up to produce flexible circuits board along with rigid ones.
+Its demand is increasing in medical field.
+Additionally, military, aerospace, and industrial markets, manufacturers are gearing up to produce flexible circuits board along with rigid ones.
 Rush PCB has the technology and expertise in place for producing various types of flexible boards to meet the market demands.

 The major advantage flexible circuits offer designers is the capability to outfit products with a suitable circuit when the design of the product will not admit using a rigid circuit board.
 That makes flexible circuits invaluable to several applications in the electronics industry.

 Although flexibility may be a desirable feature in most applications, some parts of the circuit may need to be stiff as well.
 For instance, if the area where a connector needs soldering on the PCB is not stiff, there is a potential risk of damage to the PCB with the insertion and removal of the connector.
-As the board is soft and flexible, the force of insertion and removal of the connector falls on the soldered pads, causing them to lift off the board, thereby damaging it.
-With a stiff board, the force distributes itself over the entire area and does not damage the solder joints on the circuit.
+As the board is soft and flexible, the force of insertion and removal of the connector falls on the soldered pads.
+Also, it causes them to lift off the board, thereby damaging it.
+With a stiff board, the force distributes itself over the entire area.
+Furthermore, it does not damage the solder joints on the circuit.

 The necessity for PCB Stiffeners